ErionFY/Restaurant-Frontend/README.md

 # Restaurant-Frontend

-A simple frontend client application for a restaurant
+A simple frontend application for a restaurant, made as a training project

 used Bootstrap and JQuery